insight-creative/hillestadheating.com/content/heating/furnace-installation.md

 4. Professional installation: Done by licensed techs who respect your space.

-5. Final testing & walk-through: We’ll make sure everything runs perfectly—and show you how it works.
+5. Final testing and walk-through: We’ll make sure everything runs perfectly—and show you how it works.

 We install all major brands and offer high-efficiency options to help you save energy and money for years to come.

 ## Why Lodi Homeowners Choose Hillestad

-For more than 30 years, Hillestad Heating and Cooling has been helping families throughout Lodi stay warm with service that’s honest, dependable, and locally rooted.
+For more than 30 years, Hillestad Heating and Cooling has been helping families throughout Lodi stay warm with service that’s honest, dependable and locally rooted.

 Here’s why our customers continue to trust us with their comfort: